 This may be a legitimate transaction, but Laing O'Rourke needs to understand where the rebar has come from and why it is so cheap.
 Talk to the supplier and seek an explanation.
-If you still have a concern, raise it with the Group Head of Security, or Legal Function leader in your relevant Hub.
+If you still have a concern, raise it with a Compliance Officer, or Legal Function leader in your relevant Hub.